-Conformal coating is a thin polymeric film coating on Printed Circuit Board to protect the electronic components mounted on boards form environmental extremes.
+What is Conformal coating? it is a common question in the mind of PCBA professionals.
+Conformal coating is a thin polymeric film coating on a Printed Circuit Board to protect the electronic components mounted on boards from environmental extremes.

 Which industry requires Conformal Coatings?

 The concept of conformal coatings on PCBs was developed through military research.
 Because conformal coatings are one of the latest developments in the electronics sector, they are mainly used in industries such as aerospace, automotive, military, and marine that rely on accuracy and reliability.